clemenko/rke2/RKE2_STIG.md

 ## V-254558 - KubeAPI Insecure Port

 The Kubernetes API server must have the insecure port flag disabled.
+Deprecated in 1.10.
+Any version higher can ignore this control.

 Fix Text: